anquanscan/sec-tools/README.md

 [SubR3con](https://github.com/rohitcoder/SubR3con): SubR3con is a script written in python.
 It uses Sublist3r to enumerate all subdomains of a specific target and then it checks for status code for possible subdomain takeover vulnerability.
 This works great with Subover.go
 [massivekube](https://github.com/massivekube/massivekube): High security, resilient, batteries included kubernetes deployment.
 [homework-cloud](https://github.com/nopesir/homework-cloud): "Analysis of security mechanisms in Istio": homework paper from the Cloud Computing course at Politecnico di Torino (a.y.
 2019/20).
 [SecBliZZ](https://github.com/Twist3D666/SecBliZZ): Tools for Dictionary Attacks or other Security Flaws
+[ShowRater](https://github.com/lamiinek/ShowRater): Simple Node JS command line application that will get and save the episodes' ratings of any specified TV Show.